Skip to Main Content

 Few kitchens at this price tier operate with the sourcing depth that Watts-Jones has built here.
 Menus change twice daily, a frequency that is demanding even in kitchens with large teams and deep supplier relationships.
 The supply chain that makes it possible runs through a three-acre allotment, family farms, and the chef's own hunting and foraging practice.
 That combination places the kitchen in direct conversation with what the land around the Vale of Glamorgan is producing on any given week.

 Twice-daily menu changes are, in practice, a statement about waste, seasonality, and the refusal to pad a menu with dishes that work in February but should not appear in August.
 The ambition, documented in Michelin's own notes, is to make this the most seasonal pub in Wales.
-Whether that claim holds up across the full Welsh gastropub field is not something this page will adjudicate, but the operational commitment behind it is documentable and specific.
+The operational commitment behind it is clear.
 Compare that to the sourcing logic at something like Le Manoir aux Quat' Saisons in Great Milton, where the kitchen garden model has been refined over decades at a very different price point, and the Hare & Hounds version looks all the more considered for what it achieves within a ££ budget.

 What to Order

-Michelin's own inspectors single out the buttermilk pudding specifically, which is as close to a directional recommendation as that guide offers at Bib Gourmand level.
+Michelin's inspectors single out the buttermilk pudding specifically.
 Given that menus change twice daily, no dish is guaranteed to appear on a given visit, but the buttermilk pudding has been flagged consistently enough to warrant attention.
 Beyond that, the kitchen's ethos points toward whatever is at peak condition from the allotment or farms on the day.
 Ordering with that logic in mind, rather than scanning for familiar reference points, is the more productive approach here.

 The cooking sits within Traditional British cuisine, a category that at its weakest is nostalgic and at its strongest is an argument for the intelligence already embedded in the food culture of these islands.
 At the Hare & Hounds, the framing is less about heritage and more about what grows locally and what the season demands.
 That is a narrower and more honest interpretation than the category sometimes gets.